logo

 Abstract

 Environmental adversities constitute potent risk factors for psychiatric disorders.
-This study estimated normative models of structural brain development based on a lifespan adversity profile in a longitudinal at-risk cohort.
+Evidence suggests the brain adapts to adversity, possibly in an adversity-type and region-specific manner.
+However, the long-term effects of adversity on brain structure and the association of individual neurobiological heterogeneity with behavior have yet to be elucidated.
+Here we estimated normative models of structural brain development based on a lifespan adversity profile in a longitudinal at-risk cohort aged 25 years (n = 169).
 This revealed widespread morphometric changes in the brain, with partially adversity-specific features.
-This pattern was replicated in independent samples.
+This pattern was replicated at the age of 33 years (n = 114) and in an independent sample at 22 years (n = 115).
 At the individual level, greater volume contractions relative to the model were predictive of future anxiety.
-A stable neurobiological signature of adversity persists into adulthood, emphasizing the importance of individual-level predictions to explain emerging psychopathology.
+We show a stable neurobiological signature of adversity that persists into adulthood and emphasize the importance of considering individual-level rather than group-level predictions to explain emerging psychopathology.

 Publisher